 Data linkage is an efficient way to enhance existing data to increase its usefulness for informing population health and clinical research, policy development and health service planning, management, monitoring and evaluation.
 For example, data linkage can be used to identify the number of times a person is admitted to any hospital in Queensland in a year or mortality following hospital discharge.
 The Statistical Services Branch (SSB) has published a number of analyses that are examples of projects based on linked data.

 Variations in end of life care in Queensland (PDF, 97kB)

-The Statistical Services Branch in conjunction with the Population Health Research Network has compile a list of peer-reviewed publications (PDF, 26kB) that have used Queensland linked data.
+The Statistical Services Branch in conjunction with the Population Health Research Network has compiled a searchable list of peer-reviewed publications that have used Queensland linked data.
 A list of research projects utilising SSB data and linkage services is also available.